apache/kudu/docs/design-docs/raft-remote-bootstrap.md

 1. `AddReplica(tablet_id, TS to_add, Role role)`
 2. `RemoveReplica(tablet_id, TS to_remove)`

-### New tablet server tablet copy RPC
+### New tablet server Tablet Copy RPC

 Tablet Copy allows a tablet snapshot to be moved to a new server.
 A `StartTabletCopy()` RPC call will be available on each tablet server.
-When a leader determines that a follower needs log entries prior to what is available on the leader side, or when it detects that a follower does not host a given tablet, it sends the follower an RPC to instruct the follower to initiate tablet copy.
+When a leader determines that a follower needs log entries prior to what is available on the leader side, or when it detects that a follower does not host a given tablet, it sends the follower an RPC to instruct the follower to initiate Tablet Copy.
 Optionally, this callback is made idempotent by passing the latest OpId in the follower's log as an argument.

-### Management of tablet copy jobs
+### Management of Tablet Copy jobs

-Since copying a tablet may involve copying many GB of data, we likely need to support operational visibility into ongoing tablet copy jobs, run them on their own thread pool, support cancellation, etc. TBD to enumerate all of this in detail.
+Since copying a tablet may involve transferring many GB of data, we likely need to support operational visibility into ongoing Tablet Copy jobs, run them on their own thread pool, support cancellation, etc. TBD to enumerate all of this in detail.

-## Design & implementation of tablet tablet copy
+## Design & implementation of Tablet Copy

 ### Tablet auto-vivification